oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## SD-JWT and Disclosures

 An SD-JWT, at its core, is a digitally signed JSON document containing digests over the selectively disclosable claims with the Disclosures outside the document.
-An SD-JWT may also contain clear-text claims that are always disclosed to the Verifier.

 Each digest value ensures the integrity of, and maps to, the respective Disclosure.
 Digest values are calculated using a hash function over the Disclosures, each of which contains the claim name, the claim value, and a random salt.
 The Disclosures are sent to the Holder together with the SD-JWT in the Combined Format for Issuance.

+An SD-JWT MAY also contain clear-text claims that are always disclosed to the Verifier.

 ## Disclosing to a Verifier